San Diego State Aztecs women's tennis

-The San Diego State Aztecs women's tennis team represents San Diego State University in women's collegiate tennis.
-The Aztecs compete in the Mountain West Conference (MW) in Division I of the National Collegiate Athletic Association (NCAA).
-The team is based at the on-campus Aztec Tennis Center, opened in 2005, which it shares with the Aztecs men's tennis team.
+The San Diego State Aztecs women's tennis team is the women's tennis program that represents San Diego State University (SDSU).
+The Aztecs compete in NCAA Division I as a member of the Mountain West Conference (MW).
+The team is based at the Aztec Tennis Center.
+The team's coach is Nicolas (Nico) Vinel, and assistant coach is Dylan Parsley.

 Postseason

 Aztec women's tennis, as of 2020, has reached the NCAA Division I Women's Tennis Championship 22 times.
 The team has won three Mountain West Conference regular season titles as well as one Mountain West tournament title.
 Additionally, the team won three titles as a member of the Western Athletic Conference (all regular season, as the WAC has never sponsored a conference tournament championship in women's tennis).